Altern(arr)atives of Nationalism: A Study of the Representation of Borders in Contemporary Indian Novels

 Annalena Geisler

-This analysis inscribes itself in the context of the rapid rise of Hindu nationalism in India since the beginning of the 1990s and the increasingly divisionary border politics of the movement.
-Following the hypothesis that relational bordering processes can generate “altern(arr)atives” of nationalism, a corpus of six contemporary Indian novels will be examined.
-How do these novels represent borders as relational and how does the writing participate in relational bordering processes?
-To what extent do these bordering processes foster alternative visions of Indian nationalism that counter the monocultural agenda of Hindu nationalism?
-To answer these questions, the work follows a tripartite structure: starting with two Partition novels, the analysis moves on to two novels set in India’s borderlands before ending with two experimental novels that represent borders visually on the page.
-This structure is based on a double movement of an increasing thematization of India’s international borders as well as a growing ecocritical concern within the examined novels.
+This analysis investigates these competing understandings of the border in the context of the rapid rise of Hindu nationalism in India since the 1990s.
+Following the hypothesis that relational bordering processes can create “altern(arr)atives” of nationalism, a corpus of six contemporary Indian novels will be examined: how does the representation of borders as relational offer alternatives to the monocultural discourse of Hindu nationalism?
+Can the page itself become a point of connection and dialogue between the writer and various intra- and international audiences?
+To answer these questions, the work follows a tripartite structure: starting with the examination of two Partition novels, the analysis moves on to explore two novels set in India’s borderlands before analysing two experimental works that represent borders visually on the page.
+This structure reflects a double progression within the analysis with, on the one hand, an increasing thematization of India’s international borders and, on the other hand, a growing ecocritical concern with the borders between humanity and nature.